-The application of the Buddhist concept of “The essence of life is suffering” is for the purpose of acknowledging life’s perpetual challenges & difficulties, understanding why this type of suffering is inevitable, and fully accepting this as an unavoidable truth.
+So the application of the Buddhist concept of “The essence of life is suffering” is for the purpose of acknowledging life’s perpetual challenges & difficulties, understanding why this type of suffering is inevitable, and ultimately fully accepting this as an unavoidable truth.

 We cannot control everything.
 We have biological needs that must be met in order to survive.
-And we have psychological, social, and cultural needs that must be met in order to function in society, especially if we want to thrive in life.
+In addition, we also have psychological, social, and cultural needs that must be met in order to function in society, especially if we want to thrive in life.

 We must find food and make time for sleep and we must maintain shelter, and so on.
 We must feel things we don’t want to feel.
 We must do things we don’t want to do.
 And this is basic “suffering”.